 1. Shares and bonds;

-The main part of the banks' resources is formed by borrowed funds, which cover up to 90% of the total need for funds for active BANKING operations.
-A commercial bank has the ability to attract funds from enterprises, organizations, institutions, individuals and other banks in the form of deposits (deposits) and open appropriate accounts for them.
+The bulk of banks' resources are formed by borrowed funds, which cover up to 90% of the total need for funds to carry out active BANKING operations.
+A commercial bank has the opportunity to attract funds from enterprises, organizations, institutions, the public and other banks in the form of deposits and open appropriate accounts for them.

-Contribution (deposit) is money (in cash and non-cash form, in national or foreign currency) transferred to the bank by their owner for storage on certain conditions.
-Operations related to the attraction of funds in the deposit.
+A deposit is money (in cash and non-cash form, in national or foreign currency) transferred to the bank by its owner for storage under certain conditions.
+Operations related to attracting funds on deposit.
 They are called deposits.
-For banks, deposits are the main type of their passive operations and, therefore, the main resource for conducting active lending operations.
+For banks, deposits are the main type of their passive operations and, therefore, the main resource for conducting active credit operations.

 1. The essence of the deposit policy of a commercial bank

-In order to attract resources for their activities, it is important for commercial banks to develop a deposit policy strategy based on the goals and objectives of a commercial bank, enshrined in the charter, to maximize profits and the need to preserve bank liquidity.
+In order to attract resources for their activities, it is important for commercial banks to develop a deposit policy strategy based on the goals and objectives of the commercial bank as enshrined in the charter, obtaining maximum profits and the need to maintain bank liquidity.
 The deposit policy must first of all meet the following requirements:

 - economic expediency;